-Only about a month to FIATA's World Congress, the most anticipated event in the industry's annual calendar.
+Less than two weeks to FIATA's World Congress, the most anticipated event in the industry's annual calendar.
 The local host - the Federation of Malaysian Freight Forwarders (FMFF) is busy making the necessary preparations to welcome delegates to Kuala Lumpur, Malaysia.

 Apart from the interesting Congress programme, FIATA members can also look forward to an exciting time in Malaysia, which offers a "melting pot" of cultural diversity in its people, food, architecture and history - and an unrivalled showcase of the country's top-class and fast-expanding regional logistics facilities.

 2. WTO - Australia Gives AUD 1.4 million to help Developing Countries in Global trade